top of page

 School Group Activity

-Players lay out the steps of how to grow millet and hold a harvest festival, with the steps and order based on the children's book 「回家」 by Lu Yifang (盧怡方) and the Lalaulan tribe (拉勞蘭部落), and illustrated by YiVon Cheng (鄭宜芳).
+In the game, players lay out the steps of how to grow millet and hold a harvest festival, with the steps and order based on the children's book 「回家」 by Lu Yifang (盧怡方) and the Lalaulan tribe (拉勞蘭部落), and illustrated by YiVon Cheng (鄭宜芳).
 Traditionally, millet is an important crop to many indigenous groups in Taiwan.
 Reading aloud the book and then playing the game with children is an engaging way for them to learn about these traditions.

 Exhibit Scavenger Hunt